FeatureBaseDB/SlothAI/README.md

 ## Authentication
 Authentication is currently limited to FeatureBase tokens ONLY.
 You must have a [FeatureBase cloud](https://cloud.featurebase.com/) account to use the application.

+Security to the Laminoid controller is done through box tokens assigned to network tags in Google Compute.
+This secures the deployment somewhat, but could be better.

 ## Configuration
 Create a `config.py` configuration file in the root directory.
 Instructions will follow to populate these settings.
 TODO